string-lzc/run-buttons/readme.md

 > Tip:
-You need to create these four npm scripts yourself
+You need to create these four npm scripts yourself.

+> Another Tip:
+With my plugin installed, your VSCode will surpass IDEA and Android Studio, and directly compete with all JetBrains products!

 ## Extension Settings